Duane Holmes: Derby County

 Holmes signed for Derby County on August 9, 2018, for an undisclosed fee reported to be around £700k.
-Towards the end of his time at Derby, Holmes displayed displeasure at being played out-wide rather than in his preferred position of down the middle.
-Holmes was dropped from Derby's first team in December 2020 and, after failing to even make the bench in January, Derby manager Wayne Rooney questioned Holmes' attitude, saying "He needs to perform better in training and give me an option to see if I use him or not.
+Towards the end of his time at Derby, he displayed displeasure at being played out-wide rather than in his preferred position of down the middle.
+Holmes was dropped from Derby's first team in December 2020 and, after failing to make the bench in January, manager Wayne Rooney questioned Holmes' attitude, saying "He needs to perform better in training and give me an option to see if I use him or not.
 So that is on him to do that."
-With his contract approaching its end in 2021, Derby opened contract talks with Holmes but failed to agree terms.
-He was heavily linked with a £1m move back to Huddersfield Town in January 2021.
+With his contract approaching its end in 2021, Derby opened contract talks with Holmes but failed to agree to terms.

 Return to Huddersfield Town

-On January 25, 2021, Holmes rejoined Huddersfield Town on a three-and-a-half year deal for an undisclosed fee.
+On January 25, 2021, Holmes rejoined Huddersfield Town on a three-and-a-half-year deal for an undisclosed fee.

+Preston North End

+On July 12, 2023, Holmes joined Preston North End on a two-year deal for an undisclosed fee, ending his second stint at Huddersfield Town after two and a half years.

+Houston Dynamo

+On March 11, 2025, Holmes signed for Major League Soccer club Houston Dynamo on a free transfer, signing a contract until the end of the 2026 season with the option to extend.

 International career

-Born in the United States and raised in England to an American father and English mother, Holmes is eligible to play for the United States and England, and has expressed interest in representing the United States.
+Born in the United States and raised in England to an American father and English mother, Holmes is eligible to play for the United States and England but has expressed interest in representing the United States.
 In May 2019, he was named in the 40-man provisional United States squad for the 2019 CONCACAF Gold Cup.

 He made his senior team debut on June 5, 2019, against Jamaica.
 The following day, he was named in the final 23-man roster for the 2019 Gold Cup, but was forced to withdraw from the squad prior to the start of the tournament due to injury, being replaced by Djordje Mihailovic.